5 Common Design Mistakes That Can Ruin Your Project (And How to Avoid Them)

 FAQS - Frequently Asked Questions

-How many fonts should I use in a design?
+How many fonts should I include in my design?

 It's generally recommended to use no more than two or three fonts in a single design to avoid visual clutter and maintain a cohesive look.